 - It doesn’t say … it’s a sin to borrow.
 While the Bible offers many warnings about the dangers of debt, it never says that you are out of God’s will or violating one of God’s commandments when you borrow.
 We can debate the wisdom of incurring debt under certain circumstances, but it’s never a black-and-white issue.
-And there are cases where debt is simply unavoidable –medical emergencies, job layoffs, or bankruptcy, for instance.
-Romans 13:8 is often used to “prove” that borrowing is sinful, but this verse is primarily concerned with relationships, not money issues.
+And there are cases where debt is simply unavoidable — such as medical emergencies, job layoffs, or bankruptcy.
+(Romans 13:8 is often used to “prove” that borrowing is sinful, but this verse is mainly about relationships, not money issues.)

 - It doesn’t say … it’s wise to borrow.
-Nowadays you can find many financial pundits who will tell you that leverage — the use of borrowed money to buy assets for appreciation — is the “way to prosperity.”
-It goes without saying that this is not a biblical perspective.
-Absolutely nowhere in the Scriptures are we advised or commanded to use debt to accomplish God-given economic goals.
-On the contrary, the Bible contains many warnings against the use of debt.
+Many financial experts will tell you that leverage — the use of borrowed money to buy assets for appreciation — is the “way to prosperity.”
+But that is not a biblical perspective.
+Absolutely nowhere in the scriptures are we advised or commanded to use debt to accomplish God-given economic goals.
+On the contrary, the Bible has many warnings against the use of debt.

 - It doesn’t say … debt is an exercise in faith.
 To say that we’re exercising faith by borrowing money is the same as saying that God needs to use a lender to meet our needs.
-In fact, in many cases we put the lender in the place of God and allow him to fulfill the desires of our hearts as opposed to our true needs.
-In some ways, this can be interpreted as a denial of faith.
+In fact, in many cases we put the lender in the place of God and let them fulfill the desires of our hearts as opposed to our true needs.
+In some ways, this can be seen as a denial of faith.

 - It doesn’t say … it’s a sin to loan money.
 Just as the Bible doesn’t say that it’s a sin to borrow money, it also doesn’t say that it’s a sin to loan money.
-Nevertheless, it’s important to remember that when you loan someone money, you inevitably change your relationship with that person, even if he or she is your own child.
+Still, it’s important to remember that when you loan someone money, you inevitably change your relationship with that person — even if he or she is your own child.
 And the change usually isn’t for the better.

-If and when we are obliged to incur debt, there are three important biblical concepts that should govern our borrowing decisions:
+But if we do have to take on debt, three important biblical concepts should guide our borrowing decisions:

 - It’s wrong not to repay debts.
-Psalm 37:21 states, “The wicked borrow and do not repay.”
-The conclusion is obvious: if you don’t repay your debts, you’re what the Bible calls “wicked.”
-Does this mean that it is always wrong for a Christian to declare bankruptcy?
-Not necessarily.
-Our legal system allows individuals and businesses in distress to regroup and re-establish themselves under the protection of bankruptcy laws.
+Psalm 37:21 says, “The wicked borrows but does not pay back.”
+This doesn’t necessarily mean that it’s always wrong for a Christian to declare bankruptcy.
+(Our legal system allows individuals and businesses in distress to regroup and re-establish themselves under the protection of bankruptcy laws.)
 Ultimately, however, a believer has a moral obligation to repay his or her creditors to the best of their ability.

 - It’s foolish to put yourself in a surety situation.
-In case a definition is required, surety is a formal commitment to guarantee another person’s loan (for example, by cosigning).
-Proverbs 11:15 says, “He who puts up security for another will surely suffer, but whoever refuses to strike hands in pledge is safe.”
-If you’re in a surety situation, the Bible advises you to waste no time in getting out of it.
-If you feel you have no choice — for example, if you’re helping an adult child who is financially strapped — we’d recommend that you set aside the money in a separate account and absolutely expect to repay that debt.
-If you don’t, you may find yourself in violation of Psalm 37:21 (see #1 above).
+Surety is a formal commitment to guarantee another person’s loan (for example, by cosigning).
+Proverbs 11:15 says, “Whoever puts up security for a stranger will surely suffer harm, but he who hates striking hands in pledge is secure.”
+In other words, if you’re in a surety situation, the Bible encourages you to get out of it.
+But if you feel you have no choice — for example, if you’re helping an adult child who is financially strapped — we’d recommend that you set aside the money in a separate account and absolutely expect to repay that debt.

 If a title is currently unavailable through Focus on the Family, we encourage you to use another retailer.